 The Danish Refugee Council (DRC) Stand-by Roster only recruits a select number of specialised profiles.
 Each profile has been carefully selected to supplement the DRC Stand-by Roster’s mission to support the United Nations organisations’ emergency response capacity.
 The Stand-by Roster prioritises the recruitment of profiles that are requested by UN organisations, which is reflected in the list below.

-The logistics specialist leads logistics operations within a variety of fields to ensure a timely, cost-efficient and uninterrupted supply of goods and services to meet the needs of beneficiaries.
-Logisticians are likely to focus on one specific area of logistics i.e. warehousing, fleet and workshop management, port operation management, aviation, procurement, while a supply chain specialist is covering all areas.
+The logistics specialist leads logistics operations within a variety of fields to ensure a timely, cost-efficient, and uninterrupted supply of goods and services to meet the needs of beneficiaries.
+Logisticians are likely to focus on one specific area of logistics: warehousing, fleet and workshop management, port operation management, aviation, or procurement; while a supply chain specialist covers all areas.
 In addition there is the logistics cluster coordinator function.

 Construction Specialists will primarily, but not exclusively, be deployed to UNHCR or WFP.